rohanyuttham/Learn-Arduino-via-simulations/README.md

 # Submitting Assignments
 1. Create a new repository on your github account.
-2. In a folder named Assignment-X, upload the code and image of your circuit
+2. For each assignment create a new folder named Assignment-X and upload the code and image of your circuit in that.
 3. Go to the submission link and provide the link of your Assignment-X folder and the link of your tinkercad circuit Submission link-